RS_SplashBanner_2025.jpg

 About Rising Seas

 Experience KT Nelson & dancers’ audience-immersive choreography acknowledging the fragility of living on an island amidst a climate crisis.
-The dance is set to a soundscape of the voices of local residents and climate leaders exploring the question “Where do you draw the line?”.
+The dance is set to a soundscape of the voices of local residents and climate leaders exploring the question “Where do we draw the line?”.

 batey tambo